Ze-Fn/DA-DS-LearningAndPortfolio/Porto - Underaged Students and Driving Motorcycle.md

 The current project aims to contribute to the nation by providing a workflow to gather and document students' data regarding point 6.

-## Emerging Problem
+## 2 Emerging Problem
 How to accurately identify the student who drives motorcycle to/from the school?

-## Hypothesis
+## 3 Hypothesis
 Students who live far away from the school and whose parents are busy tends to drive motorcycle to/from the school.

-## Data Collection Methods
+## 4 Data Collection Methods
 * Observation
 * Questionnaire
 * Sampling interview with parents

-## Data Collection Procedures
+## 5 Data Collection Standard Operation Procedure
-In this section, we present the standard operation procedure for each data collection methods previously mentioned.
+In this section, we present the standard operation procedure (SOP) for each data collection methods previously mentioned.

-### Observation
+### 5.1 Observation
-1.
+1. School Security Personnels, Teachers and/or Educational Staffs observe the student who drives motorcycle to/from the school.
+2. Homeroom teacher of every class proactively (without alerting the students) gather data to the class member of the students who drive motorcycle to/from the school.
+3. School Security Personnels, Teachers (subject or homeroom), and/or Educational Staffs reports all findings to Vice Principal of Students' Affair

+### 5.2 Questionnaire
+1. Data Scientists/Analysts prepare the blueprint of the project which includes conceptualization, formulating hypotheses, determining data collection methodology and procedure, selecting appropriate data analysis method, and designing the appropriate questionnaire.
+2. Data Scientists/Analysts hand over and inform the home room teachers of every class to distribute the questionnaire to all students.
+3. Once the returned questionnaire count equals to (or approximately) 75% of the total school population, the data is then validated by the observation result.

+## 5.3 Sampling Interview with Parents
+1. Home room teacher of every class contacts and interviews the parent whose student drives motorcycle to/from school.
+2. Home room teacher of every class documents the parent's consent about their approval of allowing their child to drive motorcycle to/from the school.
+3. Home room teacher of every class also asks the reason behind their approval of allowing ther child to drive motorcycle to/from the school.

+## 6 Data Analysis
+1. Data Scientists/Analysts compile and validate all of the data gathered from three data collection methods.
+2. Data Scientists/Analysts clean all of the gathered data.
+3.

+develop statistical method to be applied in the machine learning process, visualizes the key findings, and communicate insights